egorbronnikov/egorbronnikov.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Primary Affiliations&colon; <a href='https://www.maastrichtuniversity.nl/about-um/faculties/school-business-and-economics'>Maastricht University</a> | <a href='https://freemoscow.university/?lang=en'>Free University of Moscow</a>
-subtitle: Secondary Affiliations&colon;  <a href='https://www.maastrichtuniversity.nl/about-um/faculties/school-business-and-economics'>Maastricht University</a> | <a href='https://freemoscow.university/?lang=en'>Free University of Moscow</a>
-subtitle: Sec.
-Aff.&colon;  <a href='https://www.maastrichtuniversity.nl/about-um/faculties/school-business-and-economics'>Maastricht University</a> | <a href='https://freemoscow.university/?lang=en'>Free University of Moscow</a>
+subtitle: <a href='https://www.maastrichtuniversity.nl/about-um/faculties/school-business-and-economics'>Maastricht University</a> | <a href='https://freemoscow.university/?lang=en'>Free University of Moscow</a>

 profile: